yvt/Stella2/tcw3/src/lib.md

 <!-- TODO: The application can programmatically send actions to itself. -->

 Actions are identified by 16-bit integers.
-On Windows, they are directly mapped to command IDs.
 Some ranges are reserved by TCW3 for common UI operations.

 <!-- TODO: Application-global listener -->